i-am-phi/photon-platform/pages/07.connect/01.message/form.md

             display: thankyou
 ---

+We are
+- happy to answer questions
+- eager to hear feedback
+- interested in collaboration

-- We look forward to hearing from you
+We look forward to hearing from you

 ===